foodini/pingem/README.md

 This seems like a minor issue, but it led to an issue that couldn't be solved or worked around.
 The ping binaries will only tell you when a packet arrives.
-It will not tell you where it is in terms of what has been sent.
 If you experience a long bout of packet loss, you can only guess which ICMP sequences' ids have been sent.
-You would guess that, given the interpacket interval I, packet number X would be sent at time X*I. This is not the case.
+You might assume that, given the interpacket interval I, packet number X would be sent at time X*I. This is not the case.
 Each packet is sent after the previous packet is successfully queued and AT LEAST I seconds have elapsed.

 This means that you can end up in a situation were the graph displays a long bout of packet loss, but packets that were thought to be lost in the distant